Boat Fuel Cost Calculator

 How can I reduce boat fuel costs?

-Maintain proper trim, keep the hull clean (barnacles increase drag), don't overload the boat, cruise at efficient RPMs (usually 65-75% throttle), keep the engine properly tuned, and use GPS to plan efficient routes.
+Maintain proper trim, keep the hull clean (barnacles increase drag), don't overload the boat, use the manufacturer-recommended efficient RPM/load range, keep the engine properly tuned, and use GPS to plan efficient routes.

 People Also Calculate